nshiab/simple-data-analysis/README.md

 - To uniformize and accelerate frontend/backend workflows with a simple to use library working both in the browser and with NodeJS.

 We are always trying to improve it.
 Feel free to start a conversation or open an issue.

 Pull requests are welcome as well!
+Just make sure to pass our tests locally with ```npm run allTests``` otherwise, your request will be automatically rejected.

 A demo is available here: https://observablehq.com/@nshiab/simple-data-analysis